-Why read this? : There’s a lot of value in doing a business review.
-Learn why it’s hard to find time, but what you get from it when you do.
-We share an example easy structure to use, and principles that improve how you do them.
-If you’re a small business, read this to improve the way you do you business reviews.
+Why read this? : We look at the value of doing a (small) business review.
+Learn the structure and principles which go into a good business review.
+If you’re a small business, read this for ideas on how to improve the way you do business reviews.

 We’ve worked with all sizes of business – small, medium and large.
-For us, there’s no “best” size of business.
-Each size has its own pros and cons.
+For us, there’s no “best” business size.
+Each has its own pros and cons.

 Larger businesses give you more reach and bigger impact.
 But smaller businesses move faster and decision-making is easier.